Retries & Timeouts

 Timeouts

-A per-call timeout caps how long an individual action attempt is allowed to run before the dispatcher reclaims the lease and treats the attempt as failed:
+A per-call timeout caps how long an individual action attempt is allowed to run.
+The runtime stamps a deadline when the action is dispatched; if the deadline passes without a result, the attempt fails with an ActionTimeout exception:

 from datetime import timedelta